w3c/baggage/correlation_context/HTTP_HEADER_FORMAT.md

 The header MAY be sent or received as multiple header fields.
 Multiple header fields MUST be handled as specified by <a data-cite='!RFC7230#field.order'>RFC7230 Section 3.2.2 Field Order</a>.
 The header SHOULD be sent as a single field when possible, but MAY be split into multiple header fields.
 When sending the header as multiple header fields, it MUST be split according to <a data-cite='!RFC7230#field.order'>RFC7230</a>.
 When receiving multiple header fields, they MUST be combined into a single header according to <a data-cite='!RFC7230#field.order'>RFC7230</a>.

-When multiple headers are combined as described before, the resulting combined header will contain a version identifier for each individual header that was concatinated.
-This is intended and parsers have to expect that after the first version identifier another version identifier might occur at any time marking subsequent key/value pairs compliant with the denoted version until another version identifier occurs.
+When multiple headers are combined as described before, the resulting combined header will contain a version identifier for each individual header that was concatenated.
+This is intentional and parsers MUST NOT assume that any version field applies to the entire header value.
+After the first version identifier, another version identifier might occur at any time.
+Subsequent key/value pairs MUST be compliant with the denoted version until another version identifier is encountered or the end of the header value is reached.

 This section uses the Augmented Backus-Naur Form (ABNF) notation of [[!RFC5234]], including the DIGIT rule in <a data-cite='!RFC5234#appendix-B.1'>appendix B.1 for RFC5234</a>.
 It also includes the `OWS` rule from <a data-cite='!RFC7230#whitespace'>RFC7230 section 3.2.3</a>.